backbonex/backbone.view.elements/README.md

 Protected API
 -------------
-You can use following properties and methods inside child classes
+You can use following properties and methods inside your child classes
 ### Properties
 #### _$window
 - *type* `{jQuery}`